nickgammon/G-Pascal/markdown/editor.md

 ## Insert

-Use **I** to insert new lines.
+Use INSERT to insert new lines.
 Use **I** on its own to insert right at the start of the source.
 Otherwise if you give a line number the inserted lines will appear after that line.
 To cancel inserting, press **Esc**.

 **WARNING**: If you attempt to insert multiple lines very quickly your source will be corrupted.
 In particular, this will happen if you go into Insert mode and then paste a whole lot of text from your PC.
-The reason for this is that displaying the line numbers takes quite a few calculations, which take time.
+The reason for this is that displaying the line numbers takes quite a few calculations (binary to decimal conversion), which take time.

 If you are planning to "dump" your source onto the board, then use LOAD and "Load" it.
 This inserts source without displaying the line numbers.